wu-lee/rushkoff-archive/docs/_articles/second-sight-1.md

 ---
 publication: _publications/guardian.md
-title: Second Sight
+title: Ten Reasons To Be Happy at the End of the Net’s Worst Year
-subtitle: Ten Reasons To Be Happy at the End of the Net’s Worst Year
+subtitle: ''
 image: ''
 date: 2000-12-20 00:00:00 -0500
 blurb: ''